 Our Secret Garden Preschool is enrolling children from 2.5 to 5 years of age.
 Find out more...

-Bible study continues at 8:30 AM before the service on Dec 22nd and dates to be announced in January.
+Bible study continues at 8:30 AM on select Sundays.
+Dates to be announced in early January.

 Come enrich your understanding of Scripture in an open discussion format led by Rev. Jeff.
 Prior attendance not required.

 The First Parish Church Sunday School studied Psalm 100 in November.
 They decorated large paper shopping bags with verses from Psalm 100 and added seasonal Thanksgiving drawings of leaves, acorns, turkeys, etc. The bags were given to the congregation during a church service who took them home to fill them with non-perishable foods.
 The bags of food were collected in church on Sunday November 22.
 There were 16 bags filled with shelf-stable foods that are needed by food pantries to distribute to people in need.
 The bags were taken to the Salvation Army after church where they were received with many thanks.
 The Salvation Army officers were very appreciative of the decorations from Psalm 100 and were intent on distributing the bags with the food to give a scriptural message of hope along with the food.
 “Shout for joy to the LORD, all the earth.”
 Psalm 100:1

 The season's introductory meeting was a good one, enabling us to find and share connections we felt to the author's humbling and humorous experiences.